~more recently updated recipes~

 1 tablespoon vegetable oil

-1 white onion, chopped
+1 large white onion, chopped

-Salt to taste
+Salt & pepper to taste - be generous

 Fresh cilantro, chopped